-There are seasonal rides for fall leaf peeping to the Nantahala Gorge or to Dillsboro as well as dining car rides with themes like BBQ and Brews, Uncorked – featuring Surf & Turf and wine and the “Shine and Dine” car which serves mountain moonshine samples with the meal.
+There are seasonal rides for fall leaf peeping to the Nantahala Gorge or to Dillsboro as well as dining car rides with themes like “BBQ and Brews” or “Shine and Dine,” which offers mountain moonshine samples with the meal.

-Also very popular are the Great Pumpkin Patch Express – a Charlie Brown themed Halloween ride – and the Polar Express – based on the classic children’s book about a magical train ride to the North Pole.
+Another very popular ride is the Great Pumpkin Patch Express – a Charlie Brown themed Halloween ride – and the Polar Express – based on the classic children’s book about a magical train ride to the North Pole.

 The Smoky Mountain Trains Museum

 That feeling returned watching the museum’s trains wind their way through the tiny tunnels.
 The closest way I can describe it, is a little bit like the feeling you get watching fish swim in a large aquarium.
 There’s just something soothing about it.

 My son – who was really, really into trains for reasons I don’t understand – and I could have stayed in there for hours without ever setting foot on the bigger trains located just outside.

 Like most small mountain communities trying to draw tourists, there’s plenty of outdoor recreation.
 Bryson City has fantastic hiking – it’s on the Appalachian Trail.
 There’s also zip lining as well as tubing, white-water rafting and fly fishing in the Tuckasegee River.

 Bryson City also offers the Fly Fishing Museum of the Southern Appalachians, which, I suppose if you’re really, really into fly fishing, is a place you can go.
-The website promises rods from as far back as the 1800’s and in-depth explorations of the history of the sport.
+The website promises rods from as far back as the 1800s and in-depth explorations of the history of the sport.

 Disclaimer: While we do our best to bring you the most up-to-date information, attractions or prices mentioned in this article may vary by season and are subject to change.
 Opinions expressed here are the author’s alone, not those of any mentioned business, and have not been reviewed or endorsed these entities.
 Contact us at [email protected] for questions or comments.